AkyshBaymuhammedov/Task_Scanner_ABAP_Eclipse/README.md

 1. ABAP Development Tools (ADT) must be installed on the Eclipse installation
 1. Following abapGit Repository must be installed on the target system: https://github.com/AkyshBaymuhammedov/ADT_TODO_Plugin_ABAP.git (Netweaver 7.40 SP08+)

 The plugin works with Eclipse Photon and newer versions with **Java 8** or higher.

+## Notice

+This is just the initial version of the plugin, new features and updates will be provided in the near future.
+If you find a bug or have a feature request then please create an issue with the description of the bug or feature.